Blepharoplasty Surgery Toronto

 Drs.
 McRae personalize eyelid surgery by evaluating factors such as the patient’s skin type, eyelid structure, fat distribution, orbital and cheeks bone position, brow position and muscle tone, and baseline asymmetry.
 They consider individual anatomical and aesthetic aspects, including the distinctive features of particular ethnicities, to customize the surgical plan for each patient.

-Will there be noticeable scarring after blepharoplasty?
+Will there be visible scars after eyelid surgery?

 What is the difference between upper and lower eyelid blepharoplasty?